meilisearch/specifications/text/0060-tasks-api.md

 - 🔴 If the `status` parameter value is not consistent with one of the task statuses, an [`invalid_task_status`](0061-error-format-and-definitions.md#invalid_task_status) error is returned.

 ###### 11.2.4. `type`

+Filter tasks by their related type.
+By default, when `type` query parameter is not set, all task types are concerned.
+It's possible to specify several types by separating them with the `,` character.

 - Type: String
 - Required: False